ROBERT SIEGEL, Host:

 SIEGEL: Anything in here that truly surprised you about the differences that have developed so quickly on Twitter?

-So LOL is a form that you'll see throughout the U.S. There are other forms that have the same meaning, that are much more regionally distinct.
-And unfortunately, most of these forms are things that you can't say on the radio, but again just sort of acronyms for things that are funny that you'll find, for example, just in Pennsylvania.
-There's another one that you'll find sort of centered on Washington, D.C., and just in the Mid Atlantic area, but again things that would really never find their way into a spoken conversation.
+EISENSTEIN: There are other forms that have the same meaning, that are much more regionally distinct, and unfortunately, most of these forms are things that you can't say on the radio, but again, things that would really never find their way into a spoken conversation.

 SIEGEL: As you are applying computational research to linguistics, I mean, do you find that something different has happened here, that first email, then texting, then Twitter, with all of its improvised shorthand and creative misspellings, is in fact making written language more like spoken language?